veqryn/kube-cloudwatch-autoscaler/README.md

               value: "ApproximateAgeOfOldestMessage"
             - name: CW_DIMENSIONS # Required (Separate multiple dimensions with spaces, such as: "Name=TargetGroup,Value=targetgroup/my-tg/abc Name=LoadBalancer,Value=app/my-elb/xyz")
               value: "Name=QueueName,Value=my_sqs_queue_name"
+            - name: CW_DIMENSIONS_DELIMITER # Optional, sets the delimiter for multiple CW_DIMENSIONS.
+Defaults to a space.
+              value: " "
             - name: CW_STATISTICS # Optional, how to aggregate data if there are multiple within a period (Average, Sum, Minimum, Maximum, SampleCount, or pNN.NN)
               value: "Average"
             - name: CW_PERIOD # Optional, the length of time in seconds to search for and aggregate datapoints (should be longer than how often cloudwatch is populated with new datapoints)